M7MDSG76/Emails-Collector/README.md

 # Emails Collector

-Emails Collector is a Python program that collects emails from a text file that is collected from websites, word files, or whatever source that contains random text contains emails, organizes it and saves it into an Excel file.
+Emails Collector is a Python program that collects emails from a text file that is collected from websites, word files, or whatever source that contains random text contains emails and saves it into an Excel file.

 ## Requirments
 pandas == 1.0.5\